apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/host-directives/host.md

 Java
 :  @@snip [HostDirectivesExamplesTest.java](/docs/src/test/java/docs/http/javadsl/server/directives/HostDirectivesExamplesTest.java) { #matchAndExtractHost }

-Beware that in the case of introducing multiple capturing groups in the regex such as in the case bellow, the directive will fail at runtime, at the moment the route tree is evaluated for the first time.
+Beware that in the case of introducing multiple capturing groups in the regex such as in the case below, the directive will fail at runtime, at the moment the route tree is evaluated for the first time.
 This might cause your http handler actor to enter in a fail/restart loop depending on your supervision strategy.